TheSilvered/nest/docs/c_api/c_api-format.md

 **Description:**

-Creates a heap-allocated string formatted with a more customizable format placeholder.
+Create a heap-allocated string formatted with a more customizable format placeholder.

 Check the [full format rules](c_api-format.md#nst_fmt-format-rules) for this